The Best Toys for 4 Year Olds

 As a mom to two little girls with a little boy on the way, I hope that all my children play with everything from trains and tools to dolls and kitchens.
 So today, I want to share the best gifts for 4 year olds and what I think are the best toys for open-ended, imaginative play.
 I’d say many are for little kids in the 2-6 age group though, because my younger (2 year-old) loves a lot of them, but we have friends who are 6 that love them, too.
 It’s so important to remember that all kids play differently, so let’s just call this what it is: these are my 4-year-old daughter’s favorite toys, but these are great for any 4 year old boy or girl.

 I do not typically purchase what some might consider the best educational toys and all games are educational games.
 Why?
 Because young kids learn through play.
 A great toy might be as simple as dress-up paper dolls that young kids can play pretend with.
 Talk about how they play, colors, make up stories etc. Toys like that are the perfect way to get their little hands and fine motor skills developed, too.
+And bonus: none of these toys have sound effects.
 I talk a lot about open-ended toys and how my kids play.

 The Best Toys for 4-Year-Olds